DBbun/dbbun-darpa-lift/README.md

 This project is provided exclusively for internal R&D usage to support participation in the DARPA Lift Challenge.

 See LICENSE.md for full restrictions and permissions.

+This simulator is an independent research project and is not affiliated with, endorsed by, or sponsored by DARPA.